Compliance and Corporate Governance

 The Board has established an Audit Committee, Nomination Committee, and Remuneration Committee (please click on the name of the Committee to see the Terms of Reference for that Committee) in accordance with the provisions of the UK Corporate Governance Code.

 For the financial year up to 31 December 2018, the Board is required to report on the operations of the Company by reference to the UK Corporate Governance Code 2016 (‘the Code’), which sets out standards of good practice in relation to board leadership and effectiveness, remuneration, accountability and relations with shareholders.
 A copy of the Code is available from the UK Financial Reporting Council at www.frc.org.uk.
 The UK Corporate Governance Code 2018 applies to accounting periods on or after 1 January 2019.
 The Board will report on the compliance with the UK Corporate Governance Code 2018 in its 2019 Annual Report and Accounts.

 The Board is ultimately responsible for establishing and maintaining the Group's system of internal controls, and for reviewing its effectiveness.
 Such a system can realistically only manage, rather than eliminate, the risk of failure to achieve business objectives, and can only provide reasonable assurance against material misstatement or loss.

 The Board confirms that, in addition to internal compliance and quality audits, there is an on-going process for identifying, evaluating and managing any significant risks to the Group's short and long-term value, including those arising from social, environmental and ethical matters.
-The Audit and Risk Committee reviews the effectiveness of the system of internal control during the year.
+The Audit Committee reviews the effectiveness of the system of internal control during the year.
 In particular, it reviews and continues to seek to improve the process for identifying and evaluating the significant risks affecting the business and the policies and procedures by which these risks are managed.
 This is reinforced by the Intertek Code of Ethics, which provides practical guidance and instruction for staff.